wp-plugins/nextgen-facebook/readme.txt

 * Added `onFocus()` and `onBlur()` events with default text for the Custom Settings input and textarea fields.
 * Added support for WooCommerce product images defined in the Custom Settings metabox.
-* Fixed: Changed the WooCommerce `get_product()` function call, which does not appear to be available in older versions, for a global class method call instead.
+* Fixed the WooCommerce `get_product()` function call, which does not appear to be available in older versions, for a global class method call instead.

 = Version 6.7.1 =

 *7642 lines in 35 files, with 41 classes and 264 functions*

-* Fixed: StumbleUpon button URL and added matching http/https protocol to Pinterest button image.
+* Fixed StumbleUpon button URL and added matching http/https protocol to Pinterest button image.

 = Version 6.7 =